-Declared a National Cultural Heritage Site in 1994, Catacocha basks in its places of worship, sun-baked adobe houses and wooden balconies, but has yet to capitalize on its tourism potential.
+Declared a National Cultural Heritage Site in 1994, Catacocha is proud of its places of worship, sun-baked adobe houses and wooden balconies, but has yet to capitalize on its tourism potential.
 Strolling its streets is the best way to appreciate the timeless cycle of highland life.
-The Sunday market is the most important event of the week: also known as Las Paltas.

 Access to the highland sector of the park is through Cajanuma control, about 10km south of Loja.
 From here, a dirt road leads 8.5km uphill to the park office and adjacent refugio, which has seven basic cabañas with mattresses and a camping area.
 From the refugio, several self-guided trails wend through the cloud forest.